WebWhales/Spaces-Code-Styling/php/docblocks.md

 - `@param string $name` and `@return bool` repeat what is already in the signature.
 - The only useful extra information is that `$users` is an array of `User`.

+> **⚠️ Warning:** Clarifying the function within the DocBlock is only important when it also adds something.

  **Correct:**

 Keep only the DocBlock parts that add extra value.